Gauge Visualization

 Data properties selects and organizes the data you want your users to see from the source.
 Configuration options in UI Builder depend on whether you select table data or indicators.
 Some configurations for indicator data sources require that the indicator have breakdowns.

 The component header displays in the top left and contains the title and a description that appears when the user hovers over the information icon.
-You can show or hide a bordering box around the chart.
-By default, the title in the header wraps, but you can disable this.

 Header separator